Teradyne | Corporate

 Tim Moriarty is the Vice President of Corporate Development at Teradyne.
 Prior to this role, he served as the President of AutoGuide and was the leader of Teradyne’s Nextest business unit for over 10 years where he led their market share growth in the hyper-competitive memory test equipment market from under 10% to over 40% in 2020.
 Tim is a proven leader of technology driven organizations serving demanding markets that value equipment performance, reliability, superior economics and great product support.

 Teradyne | Test

 Rick Burns joined Teradyne in 2007 and has served in a variety of roles, including Vice President of Semiconductor Test Engineering.
 He has over 30 years of engineering, engineering management and business leadership experience and holds a BS in Physics from the University of California, Los Angeles and an MSEE from the California State University, Northridge.

 John Wood is the Vice President and General Manager of Teradyne's System Test Group.
 Prior to this role, he was General Manager of the Defense and Aerospace test business since 2012.
 John was named a Vice President in 2014.
 He joined Teradyne in 1977 and has held a variety of roles in process engineering, design engineering and program management.
 John holds an AS in Electrical Engineering Technology from Northeastern University.

-Mr. Robbins became president of LitePoint, a wholly owned subsidiary of Teradyne focused on wireless test solutions, in 2014.
-He has worked at LitePoint since its acquisition in 2011.
-Brad previously held the title of vice president at Teradyne.
+Brad Robbins became president of LitePoint, a wholly owned subsidiary of Teradyne focused on wireless test solutions, in 2014.
+Brad has worked at LitePoint since its acquisition in 2011 and previously held the title of vice president at Teradyne.
 He has held a variety of positions in his career spanning division general management, marketing strategy, product development and technology strategy at Teradyne.
 Brad holds a BSEE in Electrical Engineering with a focus in Computer Science and Digital Signal Processing from Tufts University.